openreasoner/openr/data/omegaPRM_v2/readme.md

    ```

 2. **Run the Script**

    Use `run_omegaprm_multi_gpu.sh` to start processing with OmegaPRM on each GPU:
     ``` bash
    run_omegaprm_multi_gpu.sh
     ```
    Results are saved in `output_results`.

+   **Note**: Make sure to set the correct values for parameters in the script, such as MODEL_NAME (path to the model), MAX_NEW_TOKENS, and other hyperparameters according to your needs.

 ## Run on a Single GPU